 Hampshire College values the use of educational and restorative practices in reaching outcomes that engage students in experiential learning.
 Punitive sanctioning is also utilized where appropriate and may be paired with educational and restorative outcomes.
-For more information about disciplinary outcomes, visit the Disciplinary Outcome Definitions section.
+For more information about disciplinary outcomes, visit the Outcomes & Sanctions Definitions section.

 In most cases, faculty advisors are notified (and in rare cases families will be notified) of disciplinary action taken against a student.
 Notifications will be done in compliance with FERPA.
 See Disclosure of Disciplinary Outcomes for more information.

-Hampshire College employers reserve the right to request information regardings disciplinary standing.
+Hampshire College employers reserve the right to request information regarding disciplinary standing.
 While not all offices employing students request this information, employment can be denied based on poor disciplinary standing.